 The initial design of the project was pay item.
 We changed it to lump sum during the preconstruction phase.
 This had favorable results.
-We allowed for asphalt composite pay factors adjustments only.
-No other adjustments were allowed for fuel, steel, etc. On future projects we may need to consider only having asphalt composite pay factors or no adjustments at all.
+We allowed composite pay factors and monthly bituminous adjustments only for asphalt.
+No other adjustments were allowed for fuel, steel, etc. On future projects we may need to consider only having composite pay factors or no adjustments at all.
 Pricing adjustments could be absorbed by the CM contingency funds.
-These types of market adjustments are generally anticipated and built into the subcontractor's bids.
+These type of market adjustments are generally anticipated and built into the subcontractor's bids.

-For this project the subcontractor that performed the civil portion of the work signed the subcontract only a week or two prior to the start of the scheduled work.
-The CM did not anticipate or allow enough time for the Quality Control Plan, Erosion Control Plan, and MOT Plan approval prior to construction.
+For this project the subcontractor performing the Civil portion of the work signed the subcontract only a week or two prior to the start of the scheduled work.
+The CM did not anticipate or allow enough time for the Quality Control Plan, Erosion Control Plan, and MOT plan approval prior to construction.
 On future projects the civil subcontractor should be brought on board earlier.

 During this project teleconferencing was used extensively.
-Arrangements should be made early to acquire a consistent teleconference line for 3-10 persons.
-We used the FDOT Maintenance's system.
+Arrangements should be made early to acquire a consistent teleconference line for 8-10 persons.
+We used the FDOT Maintenance Department's system.
 However, this depended on the availability of their resources.
 A designated project specific line would have been more consistent to schedule.